 - Authorizing Staff - ECP shall establish procedures by which other University departments with qualified staff can be authorized to perform certain types of building maintenance and repair.
 These procedures shall establish the minimum qualifications needed, define the scope of work to be covered; and ensure that permitting requirements are met.
 Authorizations issued under these procedures must be in writing.

 - Enforcement - The director of ECP shall ensure that the requirements of this policy are enforced.

-If you are in need of a project estimate, please contact Bill Elvey, director for engineering, construction and planning, at ext.
+If you are in need of a project estimate, please contact Doug Tomlinson, Director of Engineering, Construction and Planning, at ext.
 2124.